49fd6m92vc-code/wmrn-radio-history-archive/content/podcast/2026-02-07-rod-serling-ve-day-1948.md

 collection: WMRN Radio History Archive Podcast
 ---

+# THE WMRN ARCHIVES: 1948 - Rod Serling on VE Day

 This episode features a preserved broadcast of Rod Serling during his early years in Marion, Ohio, commemorating Victory in Europe Day.

 Long before national recognition as the creator of *The Twilight Zone*, Serling contributed to local broadcast programming at WMRN.